If you're finding it hard to get on the housing ladder, you may be able to get help from the government’s Help to Buy mortgage scheme.

-- Am I eligible for a Help to Buy mortgage? - There are a variety of requirements you must meet to get Help to Buy
+Who's eligible for a Help to Buy mortgage? - There are a variety of requirements you must meet to get Help to Buy

-- Alternatives to Help to Buy– Help to Buy isn't the only way to get help buying a home
+What are the alternatives to Help to Buy? - Help to Buy isn't the only way to get help buying a home

-The government has recently introduced the Help to Buy scheme to improve people’s chances of owning property in England, although there are similar schemes available in Wales and Scotland.
+The government introduced the Help to Buy scheme to improve people’s chances of owning property in England.
+There are similar schemes available in Wales and Scotland.

-Coupled with low mortgage interest rates, the scheme is likely to be taken up by many first-time buyers and people wanting to move.
+Coupled with low mortgage interest rates, the scheme has been taken up by many first-time buyers and people wanting to move.

-Since April 2013, first-time buyers of new build properties will only need a deposit of 5% in order to get a mortgage for up to 75% of the property’s value.
+Since April 2013, first-time buyers of new build properties need a deposit of only 5% in order to get a mortgage for up to 75% of the property’s value.

 |Property value: £200,000||Amount||Percentage|

-In London from April 2016 a 40% Help to Buy loan will be available, so using the average property prices for London:
+In London a 40% Help to Buy loan is available, so using the average property prices for London:

 |Property value: £500,000||Amount||Percentage|